blumixid/docs/troubleshoot/ts_accessing.md

 # Troubleshooting for accessing {{site.data.keyword.Bluemix_notm}}
 {: #accessing}

-Last updated: 18 August 2016
+Last updated: 13 September 2016
 {: .last-updated}

-General problems with accessing {{site.data.keyword.Bluemix}} might include a user that is unable to log in to {{site.data.keyword.Bluemix_notm}}, an account that is stuck in a pending state, and so on.
+General problems with accessing {{site.data.keyword.Bluemix_notm}} might include a user that is unable to log in to {{site.data.keyword.Bluemix_notm}}, an account that is stuck in a pending state, and so on.
 However, in many cases, you can recover from these problems by following a few easy steps.
 {:shortdesc}

-## Unable to log in to {{site.data.keyword.Bluemix_notm}}
-{: #ts_logintobm}

-You must have a valid IBMid and password to log in to {{site.data.keyword.Bluemix_notm}}.

-When you try to sign in to {{site.data.keyword.Bluemix_notm}}, you see the following error message:
-{: tsSymptoms}

-`The password that you entered is not correct.`

-The IBMid and password that you use to sign in to {{site.data.keyword.Bluemix_notm}} is invalid.
-{: tsCauses}

-To get a valid IBMid and password, go to the My IBM profile page, and then complete one of the following steps:
-{: tsResolve}
-  * If you have already registered an IBMid and you want to check whether your ID and password are valid, click **Sign in** and enter your IBMid and password on the Sign in page.
-If you have forgotten your password, click **Forgot your password** on the Sign in page to reset your password.
-If you have forgotten your IBMid or continue to have problems with your password, contact the Worldwide IBM Registration Help Desk for help.
-  * If you don't have an IBMid, click **Register** to register an IBMid and password.

-**Note:** For IBM employees, the IBMid might be different from the intranet login ID.